Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Proposed Method

 \subsection{Diffusion in Offline MARL}

-We first present the diffusion component in DOM2, which generates actions by denoising a Gaussian noise iteratively (shown on the right side of Fig. \ref{fig:diffusionpolicy}).
+We first present the diffusion component in DOM2, which generates actions by denoising a Gaussian noise iteratively (shown on the right side of Figure \ref{fig:diffusionpolicy}).
 Denote the timestep indices in an episode by $\{t\}_{t=1}^T$, the diffusion step indices by $\tau\in[\tau_{0},\tau_{N}]$, {and the agent by $\{j\}_{j=1}^n$}.
-Below, to facilitate understanding, we introduce the diffusion idea in continuous time, based on \cite{song2020score,lu2022dpm}.
-We then present our algorithm design by specifying the discrete DPM-solver-based steps \cite{lu2022dpm} and discretized diffusion timestep, i.e., from $[\tau_0,\tau_N]$ to $\{\tau_i\}_{i=0}^{N}$.
+Below, to facilitate understanding, we introduce the diffusion idea in continuous time, based on~\citep{song2020score,lu2022dpm}.
+We then present our algorithm design by specifying the discrete DPM-solver-based steps~\citep{lu2022dpm} and discretizing diffusion timesteps, i.e., from $[\tau_0,\tau_N]$ to $\{\tau_i\}_{i=0}^{N}$.